0

 Probiotics as a Natural Remedy for Depression

-Just like any city, balance is critical.
-When harmful bacteria overrun the excellent guys—like Lactobacillus bifidobacterium—it's not just your stomach that feels the chaos; your brain might too.
+Balance is critical, when harmful bacteria overrun the good bacteria—like Lactobacillus bifidobacterium—it's not just your stomach that feels the chaos; your brain might too.

 Depression can sometimes stem from this turmoil within our microbiome.
 That's where probiotics step in—to bring peace and order back to our gut city, potentially easing depressive symptoms.